Varying-Vagrant-Vagrants/VVV/docs/en-US/references/basic-usage.md

 This documentation assumes some very basic terminal/command line knowledge to run simple commands.
 However, some people prefer the convenience of a visual UI.
 If you fall into this category then consider the [Vagrant Manager](http://vagrantmanager.com/)  project.

 Note: Until you provision VVV for the first time, Vagrant Manager will not pick up VVV.
-Running `vagrant up --provision`  inside the VVV folder and allowing it to succesfully finish should be enough.
+Running `vagrant up --provision`  inside the VVV folder and allowing it to successfully finish should be enough.

 ## Turning VVV On